 - Be prepared to help trip leaders manage stress, logistics, conflict, exhaustion, and crisis

 - Be prepared to share your thoughts and experiences with participants

 - Complete appropriate follow-up activities, evaluations, and program documentation with participants

 - Uphold the mission, values, and policies of the Alternative Breaks program and SMU

-- Must be willing to be certified through SMU to drive a 15-passenger van
+- Must be willing to be certified through SMU Engaged Driving and drive a 12-passenger or minivan

 - Assist the students in the event of an emergency

 Trip Advisor FAQs

 - How much does it cost an advisor for an AB trip?
 Trip Advisors attend the AB trip at no charge to themselves, with the exception of incidentals and food purchased en route to and from the trip location.